nortikin/sverchok/docs/installation.rst

 from official site, precompiled NumPy will be included with Python, however this isn't always the case.
 The windows builds on blender buildbot may contain a cut down version of NumPy due to the licenses under which it can be spread in compiled form.
-In any operation system if you have correct python version installed stand-alone, you may have not proper version of numpy itself.
+In any operating system if you have the correct Python version installed stand-alone, you may not have the proper version of NumPy itself.

 If you get an error when enabling Sverchok the last lines of the error are important, if it mentions: